CompImg/LST-AI/README.md

 ### Installing the Python package

 LST-AI installs from pip.
-Inference runs in **PyTorch** — there is no TensorFlow and no ONNX Runtime dependency. `greedy` (registration) and HD-BET (skull stripping) install as wheels too, so nothing is compiled.
+Inference runs in **PyTorch** — there is no TensorFlow, no ONNX Runtime and, since v2.0.0, no `onnx` dependency either: the released weights ship as `.pt` checkpoints. `greedy` (registration) and HD-BET (skull stripping) install as wheels too, so nothing is compiled.

 ```bash
 python3 -m venv lst_env && source lst_env/bin/activate